 - Provide migration tools – Work is split between development and services but emphasis is put on development.

-- Provide thorough documentation of incompatibilities and ways to overcome them – Work is split between development and dervices but emphasis is put on services
+- Provide thorough documentation of incompatibilities and ways to overcome them – Work is split between development and services but emphasis is put on services

 - Reject or postpone the change – Work is then at the product management level